MayKeziah/SQLiteTestClient/README.md

 ```

 ### Installation
 Open the globals.py file and change all the global variables to match your database's file organization.
 Update textClient.py main() function to complete the desired operations.
 Then, run testClient.py.
-To learn about the operations performed by this program, read the "Functionality" section.
+To learn about the operations performed by this program, read the documentation or the summary below.

 ### Functionality
 Using this program, you can drop all the tables in a SQLite database, create tables from a directory of create files, populate the database from a directory of insert files, test a series of queries from a directory of queries, and find the location of a bug in a SQLite script.